anrayliu/pyvidplayer2/documentation.md

   results but is so much more intensive that it's usually not worth it.
 Area is a technique that produces the best results when downscaling.
 This parameter can also accept OpenCV constants like `cv2.INTER_LINEAR`.
 Resizing will use OpenCV when available but can fall back on FFmpeg if needed.
-- `use_pygame_audio: bool = False` - Specifies whether to use Pyaudio or Pygame to play audio.
-Pyaudio is almost always the best option, so this option mainly exists for situations where Pyaudio cannot be installed (see README installation instructions).
+- `use_pygame_audio: bool = False` - Specifies whether to use Sounddevice or Pygame to play audio.
+Sounddevice is almost always the best option, so this option mainly exists for situations where Sounddevice cannot be installed.
 Using Pygame audio will not allow videos to be played in parallel.
 - `reverse: bool = False` - Specifies whether to play the video in reverse.
 Warning: Doing so will load every video frame into
   RAM, so videos longer than a few minutes can temporarily brick your computer.
 Subtitles are currently unaffected by reverse playback.